Mushka/WebDevProj/README.md

 #### JDBC

 To compile:
-- javac ./JDBC/src/MyJDBCConnector.java -d ./JDBC/bin/
+- make

 To run:
-- java -classpath ./JDBC/bin/:./JDBC/lib/mysql-connector-java-5.0.8-bin.jar MyJDBCConnector
+- make run

+To remove class files:
+- make clean